 You’re in very stylish company when it comes to celebrities who have an architectural style personality.
 Tilda Swinton and Cate Blanchett are two famous examples.

 Both women don’t like wearing floaty, bohemian pieces.
-Instead, they opt for structured pieces and like to mix it up a bit on the red carpet.
-You are just as likely to see them wearing a tuxedo than a dress.
+Instead, they opt for structured items and like to mix it up a bit on the red carpet.
+You are just as likely to see them wearing a tuxedo as a dress.

 They are also drawn to minimalist and classic styling, but like to give their looks an architectural twist.
 So, you might see them wearing a dress with structured shoulders, an oversized collar, a funnel neck, a cape or a dress with an unusual neckline.